hpgbproductions/FltRec/Commands.md

 - A (Advanced): Weapons and activation groups.
 Recording settings will determine which data sets are recorded.
 During playback, this information is checked.
 A recorded data set will be locked from player input during playback.

+The following information cannot be recorded:
+- Start location if Movement set is disabled
+- Switching of weapons or combat mode

+## Commands

 [Actions] `FltRec_ClearSet (char set)`
 - Delete a data set from the currently loaded data.
 - `set`: Character corresponding to the data set.
 May be M, S, E, or A.